MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 Understand your plans to validate that your copilots and integrations work as expected.

 Define your test strategy for intelligent application workloads.
-Use of the [Test Framework](https://aka.ms/PVASamples/PVATestFramework) to bulk test user utterances and validate that the appropriate topic triggers or that the first ‘did you mean’ option is the correct one in 90% of the time.
+Use of the [Test Framework](https://aka.ms/PVASamples/PVATestFramework) to bulk test user utterances and validate that the appropriate topic triggers or that the first "did you mean" option is the correct one in 90% of the time.
-Integrations will be tested as part the full end-to-end conversation testing with the Test Framework scale test capability.
+Integrations are tested as part the full end-to-end conversation testing with the Test Framework scale test capability.

 Use the [Power CAT Copilot Studio Kit](https://github.com/microsoft/Power-CAT-Copilot-Studio-Kit) to configure copilots and tests.
-By running individual tests against the Copilot Studio APIs (Direct Line), the copilot responses are evaluated against expected results.
+Run individual tests against the Copilot Studio APIs (Direct Line), and evaluate the copilot responses against expected results.

 Ensure that you understand nonfunctional requirements like availability, compliance, data retention/residency, performance, privacy, recovery time, security, and scalability.
-For example, a chat widget on the website should load and start the conversation in less then 5 seconds when clicked or a cloud flows triggered to return information to the user need to return the desired data in a maximum of 10s.
+For example, a chat widget on the website should load and start the conversation in less than 5 seconds when clicked or a cloud flow triggered to return information to the user need to return the desired data in a maximum of 10 seconds.

 ## See also